England and Wales drought 2010 to 2012

 In comparison, for 2010-12, the worst effects of an intense summer drought were avoided, because summer 2011 was cool and rather wetter than average overall.
 Most of the dry months occurred in the autumn, winter and spring seasons.
 Even though the 2010-12 drought was not as severe as that of 1975-76, it is comparable with several other major droughts in the table.
 Overall, across England and Wales, it is judged as one of the 10 most significant droughts in the last 100 years.

 The bar-charts below show monthly rainfall anomalies for 1920-21, 1933-34, 1975-76, 1990-92 and 1995-97.

 From April 2012 there was a decisive change in weather patterns across the UK.
 Rainfall totals for April to July 2012 were the highest on record across England and Wales bringing the drought to an abrupt and dramatic termination.
 Instead, the focus rapidly turned to flooding problems.
-This exceptionally wet spell is described as a separate weather event linked from the index page.
+This exceptionally wet spell is described as a separate weather event linked from the Past weather events.

 The following links describe the dry spring of 2011 and the 2004-06 dry spell.

 Further drought information is available from the following links to the Environment Agency and Centre for Ecology and Hydrology, Wallingford.

 The Met Office is not responsible for the content of external internet sites

 For a description of monthly summaries, including rainfall statistics from April 2012 onwards, please refer to the Climate summaries.

 For a more detailed summary of the 2010-12 drought, refer to the following publication: